 This subspecies displays the traditional prehensile lip.
 It has adapted well to the arid conditions of the plateau and surrounding savanna and desert climates.
 The adults reach heights up to 71 inches (180 cm) and lengths up to 12.3 feet (3.75 m).
 They can weigh as much as 6,385 pounds (2,896 kg).
 The females are usually a little smaller than the males.

-Trails of Waterberg Plateau National Park
+Waterberg Plateau Park Trails

 Waterberg Plateau National Park is a great place for trekking and hiking in the wilderness.
 There are trails through the gardens, across the plateau, and around the Waterberg wilderness.
 There are nine short trails located around the camp which provide experiences of different parts of the park.

-Botanical Gardens Trail: This is a trail that ranges from 1.2 – 3.3 miles (2 – 5.3 km) that meanders through some of the vegetation that is located in the area.
+This is a trail that ranges from 1.2 – 3.3 miles (2 – 5.3 km) that meanders through some of the vegetation that is located in the area.

-Fountain and Porcupine Trail: This is a loop trail that ascends 1,036 feet (315 m) while meandering 6.5 miles (10.5 km) through the landscape and vegetation with chances to see wildlife.
+This is a loop trail that ascends 1,036 feet (315 m) while meandering 6.5 miles (10.5 km) through the landscape and vegetation with chances to see wildlife.

-Waterberg Wilderness Trail: This is a three-day guided adventure traveling over (42 km) across the plateau.
+This is a three-day guided adventure traveling over (42 km) across the plateau.
 The park warden leads the primitive trek with backpacking everything you take.

-Unguided Plateau Trail: This is a (50 km) multi-day trek that travels the Mountain View Trail along the plateau and amongst the sandstone kopjes.
+This is a (50 km) multi-day trek that travels the Mountain View Trail along the plateau and amongst the sandstone kopjes.
 This is a backpacking adventure and an excellent way to experience the landscapes, wilderness, and wildlife of the park.

 Waterberg Plateau National Park was created to protect rare and endangered species.
 The area within the park and surrounding plateau is remote and inaccessible.
 This makes it much easier for the park to protect endangered wildlife.

 The park and plateau region have been leveraged by the Namibian government and environmental services to breed, protect, and export rare species to support other national parks in the country.
-The Black Rhino were reintroduced in 1989, and the park has a committed effort to protect and develop the species for sharing with other Namibia parks.
+The Black Rhinos were reintroduced in 1989, and the park has a committed effort to protect and develop the species for sharing with other Namibia parks.

 Along with protecting amazing landscapes the table mountain and plateau deliver, the national park is committed to helping rare and endangered species thrive so they can help repopulate other national parks in the country.